dynamiq-ai/dynamiq/examples/customer_support_workflow/README.md

 - Simple API with single endpoint
 - Responds to queries in JSON format.

-### `bank_rag_tool.py`

-- Implements a Retrieval-Augmented Generation (RAG) tool for accessing bank documentation.
-- Uses Pinecone for document retrieval and OpenAI for text embedding and answer generation.

 ### `main.py`

 - Defines the main workflow logic.
 - Creates workflow with instances of `ReActAgent` for handling API and documentation queries.
 - Executes the workflow with a sample input.